RandomCRAFTV2/password-gen/README.md

-# password-gen
+# Password Generator
 This is a simple password generator in vb.net .
-It's really easy to modify.
+It's really easy to modify. **PASSWORD GEN IS FREE TO USE**